 Hence, disbursement occurs at least 14-21 business days from the date of the application.
 In addition, some lenders require the institution to hold funds until 10 days before the start of the semester.
 Check with the lender for details.

 Indiana State University does not participate in any preferred lender arrangement.
 We recommend thoroughly researching private loan terms and details before borrowing.
-To assist with loan selection, please visit Private Student Loans.

 Truth in Lending Act Disclosures